lu18cheng/pic16b_stock_analysis/README.md

 :rocket: Team Members: Lu Cheng, Samuel Shi

 ## Abstract
 Growth stock investing and value stock investing have been the most common strategies in equity investing, and the debate over their effectiveness has lasted for years.
-In this project, we will study the past stock data to compare the performance of growth stock vs. value stocks over different periods and use machine learning models to examine their correlations with various macroeconomic factors such as interest rates, inflation rate, GDP growth rate, etc. In summary, we hope our project can provide more insights for the retail investors into which strategy is more effective for a given time horizon and under various economic conditions.
+In this project, we will study the past stock prices to compare the performance of growth stock vs. value stocks over different periods and use machine learning models to examine the correlations between their performance and various macroeconomic factors such as interest rates, inflation rate, GDP growth rate, etc. In summary, we hope our project can provide more insights for the retail investors into which strategy is more effective for a given time horizon and under various economic conditions.

 ## Planned Deliverables
 An overall interactive website/blog that includes the following content: